MrLixm/llloger/doc/DEVELOPER.md

 Section related to code development.

-Code mostly try to follow Python standards (PEP) for syntax.
 Indent used are `2` white-space.

-By default of not knowing what are the lua standard for documenting code with type hints, I used the python ones which are Google style docstrings.
+# type-hints

+Type hinting is performed using [EmmyLua - EmmyLua for IntelliJ IDEA 1.3.2 documentation](https://emmylua.github.io/index.html) which is itself similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html).

+## Tests

 Tested on `Lua 5.1.5`.

-## Tests

 There is no actually proper unittest that will raise errors but you have at least a test file in [../tests/test_lllogger.lua](../tests/test_lllogger.lua) that you